jacekturek/fuzyecon/README.md

 It is iteresting to learn about the features of fuzzy sets as well as fuzzy logic to use AI in modeling.

 > AI can find solutions and search for them in a set of possible solutions.
-In regular form, the equations are important - but here I can use fuzzy logic to find the solutions within some boundaries.
+In regular form, the equations are important - but here I can use fuzzy logic to find the solutions within some fuzzy logic boundaries.

 ##